 Your time out of programme is more likely to be successful if you set clear aims and objectives before your departure.

-Further information about out-of-programm experiences (and returning from them) can be found below:
+Further information about out-of-programme experience (and returning from it) can be found below:

 “ ...
 Taking a step away from medicine to pursue something different can be a daunting experience, and one that many people don’t ever consider for fear of the effects it may have on their career path in Urology.
 I wanted to share my experience, in order to show the many benefits that OOPEs can have, both personally and professionally.